 Take the example of the screen reader; it helps them read only the English text, not to mention, there is no Urdu language support available.
 Although there’s software which supports Urdu, it is still in the testing phase.

-Members of the VIs community are of the view that government is not serious about the development of Urdu screen reader.
+Members of the VIs community are of the view that the government is not serious about the development of Urdu screen reader.
 “Every project requires the high expenditures, and the government doesn’t seem to be convinced for allocating funds,” explains Shahid Memon, the Chairman Pakistan Association of the Blind.

 In Pakistan, an average blind person can only dream about gadgets smart glasses since it’s a matter of affordability.
 Despite all the hue and cry of tech development by our incumbent government, nobody seems interested in developing an affordable alternative to smart glasses for people like us.